ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. Choose a department with human agents to be the backup contact for this dialog branch.

-    The user query will be escalated to this department if the assistant cannot answer the query or hits a child node with a *Connect to human agent* response type, indicating that it should be answered only by a human.
+    The user query will be escalated to this department if the assistant cannot answer the query or hits a child node with a *Connect to human agent* response type, indicating that it should be answered by a human only.

 1. To define routing rules for other dialog branches, click **New rule** again, and repeat the previous steps.

     Don't forget to set up an assignment for any root node that has a *Connect to human agent* response type in a child node in its branch.
-If you do not transfer the associated root node to a specific person or department, a sensitive matter can be transferred to the default department you specified earlier.
+If you do not transfer the associated root node to a specific person or department, a sensitive matter might be transferred to the department that has only the assistant as a member.

 1. After adding rules, click **Return to overview** to exit the page.

-## Give the assistant permission to monitor and answer user queries
+### Give the assistant permission to monitor and answer user queries
 {: #deploy-zendesk-config-action}

 When you want the assistant to start answering visitor questions, turn on monitoring.

-When you enable monitoring, your assistant starts to monitor queries that are routed to the department that you created for the assistant as a one-time setup step.

 When the assistant is confident that it knows how to answer a user query, the assistant responds to the user directly.
 (The assistant is confident when the top intent identified by the service has a confidence score of 0.75 or higher.)

 If you do not want the assistant to directly answer certain types of user queries, then you can add rules to specify other actions for the assistant to take per dialog branch.

-For example, you might want to start incorporating the assistant into the Zendesk support team more conservatively, allowing the assistant only to suggest responses as it transfers user messages to other departments for human agents to answer.
+You might want to start incorporating the assistant into the Zendesk support team more conservatively, allowing the assistant only to suggest responses as it transfers user messages to other departments for human agents to answer, for example.
 Over time, after the assistant proves itself, you can give it more responsibility.

 1. From the Zendesk integration page, in the *Enable your assistant to monitor incoming visitor requests* section, switch monitoring **On**.

 1. In *Settings*, click **Manage settings**.

-1. In the *Monitor Zendesk Chat department* field, choose the department that you created and added the assistant to earlier.
+1. In the *Monitor Zendesk Chat department* field, choose the department that you created earlier and added the assistant to as the only member.

 1. To define a unique interaction pattern for a specific dialog branch, click **New rule**.